Important News:SafeLogic Announces General Availability of CryptoComply BoringCrypto! Read the announcement.

 CNSA 2.0 and the 2027 Inflection Point

-April 22, 2026 Scott Raspa
+April 22, 2026 •Scott Raspa

 Why Procurement Is Driving the Post-Quantum Transition

 The transition to post-quantum cryptography is no longer theoretical—it’s operational.
 With the introduction of CNSA 2.0 (Commercial National Security Algorithm Suite 2.0), the NSA has defined a clear path for securing National Security Systems (NSS) against future quantum threats.
-But among all the milestones in the CNSA 2.0 timeline, one date stands out as the most immediate and consequential:
+Among all the milestones in the CNSA 2.0 timeline, one date stands out as the most immediate and consequential:

 January 1, 2027 — All new acquisitions for National Security Systems must be CNSA 2.0 compliant.